bekk/bekk-christmas/post/functional/dependent-types-and-idris.md

     = NonEmpty a (List a)
 ```

-This single-case union ensures that we have at least one instanse of the type `a`, and is such a non-empty list!
+This single-case union ensures that we have at least one instance of the type `a`, and is such a non-empty list!
 A clean `head`-function could be written easily as:

 ```elm